gaffarelj/VKI_MarsABE/MCD/README.md

 An example of call to the MCD can be found in [example_direct_call.py](example_direct_call.py).

 A code that times a series of MCD calls can be found in [time_mcd_call.py](time_mcd_call.py).
-This shows that loading the file for a Martian month takes around 3.5 seconds, and any sucsessive call to the MCD for the same month takes around 0.025 ms.
+This shows that loading the file for a Martian month takes around 3.5 seconds, and any successive call to the MCD for the same month takes around 0.025 ms.
 However, using a time in a different month results in different files being loaded, costing 3.5 seconds again.

 ## Parallel loading of the MCD modules